-- If the current of load is smaller than 0.2 A, load can connect to the port directly.
-If the load current is larger than or equal to 0.2 A, it is necessary to connect the AC contactor to the load - Illustrations below are for 3-phase units.
-The principle is the same for 1 -phase units. - Illustrations below are based on units with a backup heater.
+• If the current of load is lower than 0.2 A, the load can be connected to the port directly.
+If the load current is higher than or equal to 0.2 A, it is necessary to connect the AC contactor to the load.

+• Illustrations below are for 3-phase units.

+The principle is the same for 1 -phase units.

+• Illustrations below are based on units with a backup heater.